Jared Bernstein

-Jared Bernstein (born 1955) is an American economist.
+Jared Bernstein (born December 26, 1955) is an American government official who was the chair of the United States Council of Economic Advisers.
 He is a senior fellow at the Center on Budget and Policy Priorities.
-From 2009 to 2011, Bernstein was the chief economist and economic adviser to Vice President Joe Biden in the Obama Administration.
+From 2009 to 2011, Bernstein was chief economist and economic adviser to Vice President Joe Biden in the Obama administration.
 In 2008, Michael D. Shear described Bernstein as a progressive and "a strong advocate for workers".
-Bernstein is currently a Member of the Council of Economic Advisers in the Biden administration.

 In February 2023, President Joe Biden nominated Bernstein to serve as Chair of the Council of Economic Advisers.
+He was confirmed to be chair on June 13, 2023.
+He was ceremonially sworn in by Vice President Kamala Harris on July 10, 2023.

 Early life and education

-Bernstein graduated with a bachelor's degree in music from the Manhattan School of Music where he studied double bass with Orin O'Brien.
-He also earned a Master of Social Work from Hunter College as well as a master's degree in philosophy and a PhD in social welfare from Columbia University.
+Bernstein grew up in a musical family wanting to be a musician, starting a band with friends.
+Bernstein graduated with a bachelor's degree in music from the Manhattan School of Music where his first double bass teacher was Orin O'Brien.
+Throughout the '80s, Bernstein was a mainstay on the jazz scene in New York City.
 He is of Jewish descent.

+He also earned a Master of Social Work from Hunter College as well as a Doctor of Social Work in social welfare from Columbia University's school of social work in 1994.
+At Columbia, his dissertation advisor was Irwin Garfinkel.